Gap Insurance and Upside Down Auto Loan

 When you take out an auto insurance policy, the insurance company will pay for the repair cost or the fair market value of the vehicle (whichever is lower).
 However, the fair market value could be lower than what you owe on your car loan due to depreciation.
-Here’s an illustration of the concept.
+From the illustration below you can see that new cars depreciate quickly and there is a period where you owe more in car loan than the car is worth.
+This is what the industry call an upside down auto loan.

 - The average depreciate rate of your vehicle.
 Some cars hold their values better than others.
 Depending on the car you purchased, the gap may be larger or smaller depending on the depreciation rate of that specific car.
 For example, Japanese and German cars depreciate much slower than American cars.

-Do I need Gap Insurance for my leased car?
+Do I need a gap insurance for my leased car?

 This depends on the leasing company.
 You should ask the car dealership regarding who would be responsible for the difference if the amount paid by the insurance company were not sufficient to cover the lease.
 Usually, the lease has this insurance built in, but it’s safer to ask anyway.